emmanuel-arize/datascience-blog/machine-learning-R/_posts/2021-01-19-cross-validation.md

 <h3><b> LEAVE ONE OUT CROSS VALIDATION- LOOCV</b></h3>

-LOOCV is a special case of K-cross-validation where the number of folds equals the number of instances in the data set.It involves splitting the date set into two parts.
+LOOCV is a special case of K-cross-validation where the number of folds equals the number of instances in the data set.
+It involves splitting the date set into two parts.
 However, instead of creating two subsets of comparable size, only a single data point is reserved as the test set.
 The model is trained on the training set which consist of all the data points except the reserved point and compute the test error on the reserved data point.
-It repeats the process until each of the n data points has served as the test set and then avarage the n test errors.
+It repeats the process until each of the n data points has served as the test set and then average the n test errors.

 <p>Let now implement LOOCV</p>